-Scalar data types will contain only single value for a variable references.
+Scalar data types will contain an only single value for variable references.

 - Integer – PHP integer data type will be used for representing non-fractional numeric values.
 The range of integers varies with respect to the platform.
 That is, 2^32 – 2^31 for 32-bit, and, 2^64 – 2^63 for 64-bit.

 - Float/Double – These data type will represent fractions.
 For example, 8.99, 0.1 and etc. Double data type supports fractions with more decimal digits.

 - String – Sequence of bytes enclosed by a pair of single or double quotes is called as PHP string.
 We can also use heredoc or nowdoc.
 But double quotes supports variable interpolation.

 - Boolean – It contains case insensitive TRUE or FALSE values.
 Zero represents FALSE and any non-zero value represents boolean TRUE.

 2. Compound Data Types

-Compound data type, as per its name, will have group of data in same type.
+Compound data type, as per its name, will have a group of data in the same type.

-- Array – PHP Arrays are used to contain group of values with same data type.
+- Array – PHP Arrays are used to contain a group of values with same data type.
 These group of values can be specified with default numeric indices or some associative indices.

 - Object – This is another compound data type in PHP.
-Using PHP object data type, we can have collection of properties set with it.
+Using PHP object data type, we can have a collection of properties set with it.

 3. Special Data Types

 - Resource – PHP resource datatype is used to refer external resource data.
 Example, file resource, database resource and etc.

 - NULL – This type of data contains PHP constant NULL which is case insensitive.
-We can use is_null() function to check any value if it is NULL.
+We can use the is_null() function to check any value if it is NULL.

 Pseudo-Types in PHP

 Apart from the above major classifications, PHP includes pseudo data types.
 For that, PHP provides keywords which we can see with the syntax of PHP functions.
 These are used for representing function’s arguments type or return type.